widgetface/ReactComponentRepo/README.md

 #This will open storybook and allow you to view each component

- Its a collection of approaches to building React compoenets , using things like Sass , Styled Components and animation libraries.
+ Its a collection of approaches to building React components , using things like Sass , Styled Components and animation libraries.
  This will be aded to over time and test implemented